HistoryThis section has been translated automatically.

 - Spika JS et al (2003) Measles and rubella in the World Health Organization European region: diversity creates challenges.
 J Infect Dis 187: S191-197

-Incoming links (38)Anergy; Anergy; Aphthoid pospischill-feyrter; Boston exanthema; Budesonide; Classification of viruses; Coplic stains; Dermatitis-arthritis syndromes; Enanthem; Eosinophilia skin changes; ...
+Incoming links (38)Anergy; Anergy; Aphthoid pospischill-feyrter; Boston exanthema; Budesonide; Classification of viruses; Coplic stains; Dermatitis-arthritis syndromes; Enanthem; Eosinophilia and skin; ...
 Show all

 Outgoing links (20)Acetylcysteine; Adverse drug reactions of the skin; Antibiogram; Antibiotics; Chlorhexidine mouth rinse solution 0.1 or 0.2% (nrf 7.2.); Clioquinol; Clioquinol lotio 0.5-5%; Conjunctivitis; Coplic stains; Enanthem; ...
 Show all